Cusco’s sexy woman and other ruins

 If, as some have speculated, Pachakutiq wanted Cusco to be a designed city shaped as a puma, the hill north of the city center on which Saqsaywaman sat was a natural site for the symbolic head.
 The site itself is huge, the construction is massive, and it’s estimated that its completion required half a century.
 (This should be unsurprising.
 The Inkas didn’t use the wheel and had no animals that could assist them.
 It was sheer numbers of people and, as despair.com‘s Achievement poster reminds us, “You can do anything you set your mind to when you have vision, determination, and an endless supply of expendable labor.”)
 While our visit concentrated mainly on the area near the three concentric rings called Muyuqmarka where the main tower was situated, this aerial view from The American Surveyor provides some sense of the size of the complex which covers about 10 hectares.

-A multi-purpose facility
+A multi-purpose facility.

 It was also likely constructed to protect much of the material housed within its walls.
 The Saqsaywaman complex served as a storehouse for precious metals and gems (mainly used to adorn temples and some of which would probably have been used on the exterior of walls at the site), weapons, textiles and fine clothing, and ceramics.
 It also served as a warehouse for food against times of poor harvests.

 (Beginning with the Spanish conquest, Saqsaywaman was effectively dismantled.
-Dr. Richard Miksad of the University of Virginia school of Engineering has done extensive work at the site and described the destructive process, “They wanted to wipe away all vestiges of the Inca culture so that no one knew what was once there.
+Doctor Richard Miksad of the University of Virginia school of Engineering has done extensive work at the site and described the destructive process, “They wanted to wipe away all vestiges of the Inca culture so that no one knew what was once there.
 For 400 years it was a rubble pile used as a quarry for the construction of colonial Cusco.
 Local government sold cheap permits that entitled – even encouraged – people to haul stone from the site.”

 Compounding the loss of this marvel, the Spanish ordered many of the ruins covered in mud to prevent their reuse and reclamation by any remaining recalcitrant Inkas.
 The importance of the site remained unsuspected until excavations began in 1934.)